teachamantofish/ehelp/input/index.rst

 Danger Will Robinson
 ---------------------------

-.. caution:: You assume responsibility for any action you take based on this or any other content.
+.. caution:: You assume responsibility for any action you take.
+This content may be in error.
+Adding an electric harness to an already hazardous sport only compounds the risks.
 Wise pilots make educated decisions based on multiple sources.
 There is no advice here.
-This information derives from 3rd parties and may be erroneous.
+Much of the information here derives from 3rd parties.

 Who?
 =============